tlevine/dada.pink/bicycle-on-airplane/index.md

+# On cycling and fear of big organizations

 On March 26, 2015, I rode my bicycle from Schipol Airport to Amsterdam city center.
 It was quite amusing.

 ## Amusement
 My bicycle got somewhat damaged on its way to Schipol.
-It seems that my front rack is messed up on the right side (and maybe on the left, but I'm not sure), my front wheel is out of true, and the thing that the right pedal attaches to is bent such that I can't screw the pedal back in.
-I didn't check whether the frame was bent.
+My front rack is messed up on the right side (and maybe on the left, but I'm not sure), my front wheel is out of true, and the thing that the right pedal attaches to is bent such that I can't screw the pedal back in.
+I haven't checked whether the frame was bent.
+Oh, and I think the rear derailleur is okay.

+I'm quite impressed that the airline managed break such sturdy pieces of metal; I had thought that something else would break first.
 It looks like something pressed really hard from the right side against the bottom-front of the bicycle.